better-js-logging/angular-logger/README.md

 #### Datetime stamp patterns

+If you have included _moment.js_ in your webapp, you can start using datetime stamp patterns with angular-logger.
 The default pattern is `dddd h:mm:ss a`, which translates to _Sunday 12:55:07 am_.
 You customize the pattern as follows:

 ```javascript
 app.config(function (logEnhancerProvider) {